“Student is not a container you have to fill but a torch you have to light up”.

 Students will continue to:

-– learn to recognize and name the letters of the Russian alphabet
+– learn to recognise and name the letters of the Russian alphabet

-– memorize the Russian names of different objects and be able to identify their colours
+– memorise the Russian names of different objects and be able to identify their colours

 – learn how to express actions of animals and emotions of people in Russian